stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ### can of AbilityBuilder

 Registers a `RawRule` instance in `rules` array.
-Depending on the passed in generic parameter, this function accepts either single `action` argument (when `Abilities` generic of `PureAbility` is a string) or 3 arguments (when `Abilities` is a tuple).
+Depending on the passed in generic parameter, this function accepts either single `action` argument (when `Abilities` generic of `Ability` is a string) or 3 arguments (when `Abilities` is a tuple).
 In general it accepts 1-4 parameters.

 * **Parameters**: this method has 2 overloads
   * `action: string | string[]`